eisgroup/ui-render/repos/core/src/pages/eis/config.md

   onClick: Function, // example: `{onClick: 'setState,active.plan'}` - `setState` function with `active.plan` argument
   style: Object, // css style to apply
   className: 'CSS class name to apply',
-  hideOnEmpty: Boolean, // whether to not render the component if its value is null/undefined/empty string
   debug: Boolean, // whether to suppress certain erros related to incorrect data type, default is false in production
+  hideOnEmpty: Boolean, // deprecated, whether to not render the component if its value is null/undefined/empty string
+  showIf: "path.to.data.that.exists", // whether to render the component if given path resolves to `truthy` value
+  showIf: { // object notation
+    "name": "path.to.data.that.exists", // optional
+    "relativeData": Boolean, // optional
+    "equal": Any, // optional, value to match against, can also make `equal` an object like so `{name, relativeData}` },

   // Input attributes
   name: 'adminCosts.adminCategory', // (required for inputs)* path to field value within *_data.json